Aquaaaaaaaa/Aquaaaaaaaa/README.md

 | 2021 (start) | Working on Advanced Projects!. |
 | 2021 (mid) | You've watched my profile on GitHub. |

-🌱 I’m currently coding in Javascript and C#.

-❓ I am in love with coding Discord Bots, I also love helping!.

-🚀 Currently Working on a Logging Bot!